Rogonfu/Projetos/README.md

-The "GeneSelection-GeneExpressionData" file has algorithms for data-preprocessing, Recurrent Neural Networks and feature selection which using in gene expression data selects a subset of genes due to the high-dimensionality these types of data.
+The 'GeneSelection-GeneExpressionData' file contains algorithms for data preprocessing, recurrent neural networks, and feature selection, which are used in gene expression data to select a subset of genes due to the high dimensionality of these types of data.

-The "Projeto" file has algorithms for data-preprocessing, feature selection with K-Means, machine learning with KNN and visualization in high-dimensional gene expression data.
+The 'Projeto' file contains algorithms for data preprocessing, feature selection using K-Means, machine learning with KNN, and visualization in high-dimensional gene expression data.

-The "seminario" file has algorithms for data-preprocessing, Recurrent Neural Networks and data-augmentation in natural language processing.
+The 'Seminario' file contains algorithms for data preprocessing, recurrent neural networks, and data augmentation in natural language processing.